Testing the Copernican Principle with Hubble Parameter: Observational Hubble parameter data

 The problem of using OHD in LTB models is that the basic assumption that the oldest galaxies share a same formation time might not hold any more, as discussed recently in Ref.~\cite{2012ApJ...748..111W}, because the background in LTB models has considerable inhomogeneities.
 However, we argue that OHD is still valid in our context (see {\em Discussion}).
-In the following we will use the latest 23 data entries as listed in Refs.~\cite{2012JCAP...07..053M,2012arXiv1207.4541Z}.
+In the following we will use the latest 23 data entries as listed in Refs.~\cite{2012JCAP...07..053M,2012arXiv1207.4541Z}, where the data sample is larger than that of 11 OHD used in our previous paper\cite{2012ApJ...748..111W}.